aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         result = conditional_value(data, "conditional", "value", values)

-This is the function used for this example.
+the function used for this example is called `conditional_value(df, "column_a", "column_b", {dictionary})`.
 The inputs are data of the dummy dataset, the names of the columns which are "value" and "conditional" and the values, that are the substrings we want to check.

-    result = conditional_value(df, "column_a", "column_b", {dictionary})

 The output here will 1, because "value" column, contains an expecetd value.
 Otherwise it would be 0.